 A case in point is the soldier of an occupation.
 The term for occupation carries eery, menacing connotations to it in many languages.
 Most of all in the languages of nations that have experienced it.
 Even the Americans who never did, but have occupied other nations, prefer to consume popular culture that condemns the occupier and strongly sides with the resistance against it, rather than the other way around.
 What is more the American president George W. Bush who personally planned and ordered the long and bloody occupation of Iraq (2003-2011) admitted he “wouldn’t be happy” if he himself were occupied.

-We understand intuitively, that in the context of an occupation the occupier is the aggressor and that violent resistance to it is legitimate as well as commendable.
+We understand intuitively, that in the context of an occupation the occupier is the aggressor and that violent resistance to occupation is legitimate as well as commendable.
 There may be disagreement among human observes whether a particular real-life situation constitutes a foreign military occupation, but we are generally one in holding that if it does, then the occupied, in their bid to liberate themselves, have the right to take aim against any and all of the occupiers.

 When watching a TV episode, of say Star Trek, featuring the French resistance ambushing a German patrol we do not ask ourselves whether the French made certain every one of the ambushed German soldiers had done something to warrant being killed as punishment — no, we understand intuitively, the French resistance are not acting to enact punishment on the German soldiers, but to defend their country from their presence.
 We should not be so naive as to believe even a comparatively mild occupation does not entail a series of grave violations against property, however, it is the case no matter what the sins of the occupation, an individual occupying soldier may be relatively innocent.